French Third Restoration: MacMahon

 The Count of Chambord was the last legitimate male-line descendant of Louis, Duke of Burgundy and the next senior line after him, but before the Count of Paris, were the descendants of Philip V of Spain, who had renounced their right to the French Crown during the Peace of Utrecht.
 The Orléanists therefore agreed to support the Count of Chambord's claim to the throne in 1873, with the expectation that upon his death, the Count of Paris would succeed him as the senior legitimate male-line Capetian not disinherited by the Renounciations of Utrecht.

 The Count of Paris could not accede to the throne as long as the latter had not officially renounced the crown.
-President Mac Mahon then agreed to the request of the Duke of Aumale and extended his term of office while awaiting the "abdication" or death of the Count of Chambord.
+President Patrice de MacMahon then agreed to the request of the Duke of Aumale and extended his term of office while awaiting the "abdication" or death of the Count of Chambord.
 Only after that would the Count of Paris become "King of the French" under the name "Philippe VII" (Note: For two days after the French Revolution of 1848 he was briefly considered King Louis Philippe II between his grandfather's abdication and the proclamation of the French Second Republic.
 However, he was never acclaimed just like Henri himself.).
 In Orleanist circles, a saying began to circulate: "My God, please open the eyes of the Count of Chambord—or else close them for him!"

 Following the failure of the restoration in 1873, the Orléanist-dominated parliament sought to maintain a conservative government until the legitimist pretender, the Count of Chambord, died.
-President Mac Mahon, with the support of the monarchist majority, installed a government led by the Orléanist Duke Albert de Broglie.
+President MacMahon, with the support of the monarchist majority, installed a government led by the Orléanist Duke Albert de Broglie.
 This government, which came to be known as the "Moral Order" (Ordre Moral) government, was a conservative coalition that pursued repressive policies against the left, removing many republican civil servants and restricting public assembly.
 The government's goal was to suppress republicanism and prepare the country for an eventual restoration when the Count of Paris could take the throne.